uscensusbureau/the-opportunity-project/pages/topx/glossary.md

 resources:
   - category: Design
+    description: |-
-    description: These terms are borrowed from the design community.
+      These terms are borrowed from the design community.
 Click the term for additional resources and the source of each definition.
+Below are some key terms that are referenced in the toolkit:

     color: blue-warm-60v
     terms:
       - link: https://www.productplan.com/glossary/beta-test/#:~:text=Beta%20testing%20is%20an%20opportunity,product%20to%20a%20wide%20audience